by Daniel J. Solove

 — Lack of safeguards of PHI

 — Uses or disclosures of more than the minimum necessary PHI

 About Professor Solove and TeachPrivacy

 This resource page was written by Professor Daniel J. Solove.
 Professor Solove is a law professor at George Washington University Law School and the leading expert on privacy and data security law.
-He has taught for 15 years, has published 10 books and more than 50 articles, including the leading textbook on information privacy law and a short guidebook on the subject.
-His LinkedIn blog has more than 900,000 followers.
+He has taught privacy law every year since 2000, has published 10 books and more than 50 articles, including the leading textbook on information privacy law and a short guidebook on the subject.
+His LinkedIn blog has more than 1 million followers.
 Click here for more information about Professor Solove.

 TeachPrivacy provides HIPAA training, privacy awareness training, information security awareness training, phishing training, FERPA training, PCI training, as well as training on many other privacy and security topics.
 TeachPrivacy was founded by Professor Solove, who is deeply involved in the creation of all training programs because he believes that training works best when made by subject-matter experts and by people with extensive teaching experience.